pvdz/zeparser3/tests/testcases/new/newx002etarget/expression/not_incremental.md

 `````
 throws: Parser error!
-  Can only pre-increment or pre-decrement an identifier or member expression
+  Can only increment or decrement an identifier or member expression

 function f(){ ++new.target }
                            ^------- error